ArdanaCLM/ardana-dev-tools/README.md

 ### Ansible version

-The Ardana OpenStack ansible playbooks, as well as those in the DevEnv (ardana/ardana-dev-tools.git repo) repo, have not been updated to work with Ansible 2.x, and currently are only verified to work correctly with Ansible 1.9.
+The Ardana DevEnv (ardana/ardana-dev-tools.git repo) tools have been updated to be compatible with Ansible 2.4.6, though the Ardana OpenStack ansible playbooks themselves, have not been updated to work with Ansible 2.x, and currently are only verified to work correctly with Ansible 1.9.

 A utility, ardana-env, is provided in the ardana/ardana-dev-tools.git repo's bin directory, which will setup the runtime environment with an